EgorDm/Academic-Pandoc/sample/sample-acmsmall.md

 bibliography: sample-base.bib
 toc: true
 title: The Name of the Title is Hope
+theoremnos-names:
+- id: thm
+  name: Theorem
+- id: dfn
+  name: Definition
 ---

 # Introduction

+% This is a comment
+% Which should not be visible in the pdf

+[]{#dfn:good}
+: This is my definition of good.

+[Pythagorean theorem]{#thm:pythagorean}

+: For a right triangle, if $c$ denotes the length of the hypotenuse :
+: and $a$ and $b$ denote the lengths of the other two sides, we have

+$$a^2 + b^2 = c^2$$

+*@thm:pythagorean is very popular and is unrelated to @dfn:good.

+And this is a normal definition list:

+Day
+: When the sun is above the horizon.

+Night
+: When it is not day.

 ACM's consolidated article template, introduced in 2017, provides a consistent LaTeX style for use across ACM publications, and incorporates